huangshuojason/Video-Analysis--DataScience-Group/docs/README.md

 ## Updated on June 2nd

 Formulate a specific, testable research question.
-- ❓ Research Question & 🎯 Hypothesis
+- ❓ Research Question
-- RQ: How does narrative information on the YouTube platform affect the sales of plant-based foods?
+- Main RQ: How are plant-based food sales patterns related to YouTube narratives across European countries from 2018 to 2020?
+- Sub-RQ1: How do plant-based food sales differ across countries, years, and product groups?
+- Sub-RQ2: What narratives are most commonly used in YouTube videos about plant-based food across countries and over time?
-- Hypothesis: The volume of positive narratives about plant-based products on YouTube is positively associated with plant-based food sales.
+- Sub-RQ3: To what extent are YouTube narrative variables associated with plant-based food sales value and sales volume?

 -------------------------------------------